bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 CSV Input Module
 """""""""""""""""""""""
-.. warning:: *The section is under development!*

-Takes CSV-lines and gives avro records.
+In fact this is a *CSVInputExecutor* which extends *InputStreamingExecutor* interface.
+Its aim is to process CSV lines and create ``InputEnvelope`` instance which stores all data as AvroRecord inside.

-Module configuration is located in an ``options`` field of instance configuration ([[CRUD Rest-API for Modules#Create-an-instance-of-a-module]]).
+Module configuration is located in an ``options`` field of instance configuration (:ref:`REST_API_Instance_Create`).

 .. csv-table::
  :header: "Field Name", "Format", "Description", "Example"